fredemmott/HTCC/README.md

 - DCS (if using [OpenComposite])
 - MSFS

-If you have a PointCTRL, the custom firmware is also supported in DCS, however:
+If you have a PointCTRL:
+- the custom firmware is *optional* in DCS, however:
   - DCS must be using [OpenComposite]
   - you must calibrate using the calibration app included in the installer, which is also installed to your start menu.
+- the custom firmware is **required** for MSFS

 To use PointCTRL in DCS without OpenComposite, you must restore the standard firmware.